AubaySpain/testmaker/README.md

 	}
 }
 ```

 ## Execution
-Execute a "maven clean compile" and then you are ready for execute the automatic test via Command Line or Rest API.
+Execute a "maven clean compile" and then you are ready for execute the automatic test.

+### Execution via Command Line.
-In the case of access via Command Line you must run the main class CmdLineAccess.
+run the main class **CmdLineAccess**.
 Yo can use different parameters for configure execution, here I leave several possibilities:
 #### -suite SmokeTest -browser chrome -channel desktop -application google -tcases BUS001 -url https://www.google.com
 Executes the TestCase BUS001 in desktop mode against Chrome.
 #### -suite SmokeTest -browser chrome -channel desktop -application google -tcases BUS001{4-2} -url https://www.google.com
 Executes 4 times the TestCase BUS001 in desktop mode against Chrome executing 2 browsers/testcases in parallell.
 #### -suite SmokeTest -browser firefox -channel desktop -application google -tcases BUS001{4-2} -reciclewd true -url https://www.google.com
-Executes 4 times the TestCase BUS001 in desktop mode against Firefox executing 2 browsers in parallel.
-The TestsCases reuse the browsers yet started then the speed is increased.
+Idem that anterior execution but against Firefox and reusing the browsers then increasing speed of execution.

+Then a *ReportTSuite.html* with the results of the execution will appear in the directory *output-library/SmokeTest/[timestamp]*